Colon Cancer

 Symptoms

-- Change in bowel habits, including constipation, diarrhoea, or a change in stool consistency that lasts longer than 4 weeks
+- Changes in bowel habits, such as constipation, diarrhoea, or altered stool consistency lasting more than 4 weeks

-- Persistent abdominal symptoms like gas, cramps and pain
+- Persistent abdominal discomfort, including gas, cramps, or pain

 - Unexplained weight loss